emsmccoy/pronunciationApp/README.md

 ## Overview

-This document serves as both a guide and a log for the PRA#01 React frontend development task.
+This document serves as both a guide and a log for the PRA#01 React frontend development task.<br/>
+Images and a video demo can be found in the [PRA](/PRA) folder

 ---